druidmaciek/11ty_personal_website/projects/crowdengage.md

 ---
-title: crowdEngage
+title: crowdEngage - Rebuild of SaaS Application's Dashboard
-sub-title: Rebuild of SaaS Application's Dashboard
+description: CrowdEngage asked me to redesign and rebuild their SAAS application dashboard, and add a couple of new features.
 industry: SaaS
 location: Ely, UK
 client: crowdEngage